arma3/arma3.github.io/_posts/2018-05-05-generate-a-random-position.md

 ```
 Note that `_radius1` and `_radius2` here denote the maximum and minimum distance of the edge of the ellipse to its center.

-For the sake of simplicity the discard method is used.
+For the sake of simplicity the rejection method is used.
 A random position in a rectangle is created and then the [`inArea`](https://community.bistudio.com/wiki/inArea) function checks if this position is actually in the desired ellipse.
 If not we discard our first attempt and the whole process is repeated with a new position.